homebridge-panasonic-ac-platform/homebridge-panasonic-ac-platform/README.md

 * `exposeFanMode` (boolean): When enabled it will create a switch to control Fan Mode.

+* `exposeNanoeStandAloneMode` (boolean): When enabled it will create a switch to control Nanoe Stand Alone Mode.

 * `exposeQuietMode` (boolean): When enabled it will create a switch to control Quiet Mode.
 Quiet Mode can also be enabled by setting the speed slider (rotation) to 1.

 * `exposePowerfulMode` (boolean): When enabled it will create a switch to control Powerful Mode.
 Powerful Mode can also be enabled by setting the speed slider (rotation) to 7.